benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Exploration sampling
 --------------------

-The second task that we will look at is sampling a subgraph by drawing a representative set of edges from a Wikipedia graph.
+The final task that we will look at is sampling a subgraph by exploration from a Deezer social network.
 In this network nodes represent Wikipedia pages about Crocodiles and the edges between them are mutual links.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.